Hong Kong drops vaccination requirement for international travellers

 Until now, vaccination requirements have been in place for overseas travellers.
 According to the latest developments, visitors will no longer need to show vaccination proof to enter the city.
-However, travellers will still need to take a PCR test 48 hours before departure or a RAT test 24 hours before departure.
+However, travellers will still need to take a PCR test 48 hours before departure or an ART test 24 hours before departure.

 Hong Kong scraps vaccination requirement for overseas travellers